Screen

 All Screen components are the same and render null, but they have different types for convenience.
 The common props are:

-• name: string The name of the route to configure.
-This can only be used when the Screen is a child of a layout component.
+- name: string The name of the route to configure.
+This can only be used when the

-• redirect: true | string | undefined When true, redirects the request to the nearest sibling route in a layout.
-When a string matching the name of a sibling is used, the redirect will go to the provided sibling.
+true, redirects the request to the nearest sibling route in a layout.
+When astringmatching the name of a sibling is used, the redirect will go to the provided sibling. - options: T | undefined The options to pass to the route.
+The type varies depending on the layout.
+Options can be used for

 Dynamic options